AusClimateService/npcp/reports/phase1/phase1_report.md

-The first step in a typical bias correction procedure involves establishing a statistical relationship or transfer function between model outputs and observations over a reference (i.e. historical/training) time period.
+The first step in a typical bias correction procedure involves establishing a statistical relationship or transfer function between model outputs and observations over a calibration (i.e. historical/training) time period.
 The established transfer function is then applied to the target model data (e.g. future model projections) in order to produce a "bias corrected" model time series.
 There are a wide variety of transfer functions / bias correction methodologies out there,